jaimemontoya/sharecloset/README.md

-# sharecloset
+# sharitable
-ShareCloset is a web application through which users can connect with organizations such as Goodwill Industries, Boys &amp; Girls Clubs of America, and homeless shelters in order to donate items or schedule pick-ups online.
-The objective of this application is to create a centralized place where organizations and donors can connect.
+Sharitable is a web application through which individuals can connect with organizations like the Goodwill, homeless shelters, Boys & Girls Club, and more in order to donate certain items they have, or schedule pick-ups online.
+The objective is this website is to create a centralized place where organizations and donors can connect.